midnightntwrk/midnight-template-repo/README.md

 License Agreement before accepting contributions.
 We use CLA assistant (https://github.com/cla-assistant/cla-assistant) to streamlines the CLA signing process, enabling contributors to sign our CLAs directly within a GitHub pull request.

+### Dependabot
+The Midnight Foundation uses GitHub Dependabot feature to keep our projects dependencies up-to-date and address potential security vulnerabilities.

 ### Checkmarx

 The Midnight Foundation uses Checkmarx for application security (AppSec) to identify and fix security vulnerabilities.